English Labrador vs American Labrador: What’s the Difference?

 Knowing what we know of the breed and the different goals, we are looking to breed what we believe to be the best of both worlds.
 Exemplary in every way – an example of what we believe to be the best aspects of the breed.
 We prefer our labs to have the blocky heads, strong bodies and thick “otter” tails, but we also want to breed puppies slightly taller than their traditionally English counterparts.
 When I read the unofficial distinctions of these Labradors, I see things I want in a puppy from both sides.
 That’s why we have chosen the girls we have, and why we have made sure to use only a few very trustworthy sires.

-We have a goal in mind –to produce good-tempered, beautiful and healthy labradors in a way that is improving the gene pool.
+We have a goal in mind –to produce good-tempered, beautiful and healthy English labradors in a way that is improving the gene pool.
 We do this by breeding well-suited dams to complimentary sires to produce the best traits possible.

 Read the AKC Breed Standards here.